- Department of Psychiatry

 Division of Columbia Translational Neuroscience Initiative (CTNI)

-- Assistant Professor of Behavioral Medicine (in Psychiatry and Neurology)
+- Herbert Irving Assistant Professor of Psychiatry and Neurology (in Behavioral Medicine)

 Martin Picard, PhD is an Assistant Professor of Behavioral Medicine (in Psychiatry and Neurology).
 Dr. Picard received his BSc Honours in neuroimmunology at McGill University in 2007.
 He remained at McGill for his graduate work with Drs.
 Taivassalo, Hepple, and Burelle and obtained his PhD in mitochondrial biology of aging in 2012.
 Dr. Picard then moved to the University of Pennsylvania for a postdoctoral fellowship in the Center for Mitochondrial and Epigenomic Medicine with Doug Wallace.
 There, he worked on mitochondria-mitochondria interactions, mitochondrial reprogramming of the nuclear transcriptome, and mitochondrial stress pathophysiology along with Bruce McEwen.
 In 2015, he joined the faculty at Columbia University.